ArronJablonowski/OpenClawNotes/README.md

 ## 1. 📡 Network Isolation
 Before proceeding it is important to isolate the OpenClaw system from the rest of the LAN (local area network). *see The Security Risks above*

-### Put the sytem on its own dedicated and isolated VLAN. *VLANs are outside the scope of this guide - google VLAN*
+### Put the system on its own dedicated and isolated VLAN. *VLANs are outside the scope of this guide - google VLAN*

 ## 2. 👷‍♂️ Admin User Configuration
 - **Make an Admin User:** This account will be used to run admin tasks only, and NOT LLMs.